 In over the last decade the advent of blogs and forums has helped to form a strong online childfree community.
 One of the longest running excellent blogs is Childfreedom, run by Daisy Duke.
-As for online childfree discussion forums, founded by Stacey Buckland and a friend over five years ago, The Childfree Life forum is one still of the largest and most active.
+As for online childfree discussion forums, childfree thread on reddit is one of the most active.

 Here too, there are many.
 And in the last decade more research has been conducted than ever before on having no children by choice.
 In the last 10 years, major research areas have included motives for making the childfree decision, perceptions/attitudes of the childfree, gender identity issues, marriage, and international studies.

 Another major area of research done in the last decade involves having no children in one’s later years.
 Pearl Dykstra of the Hague Utrecht University in the Netherlands has been a key contributor to this area of study.

 Want to know more about childfree research over the course of the last decade?
 You will find it in The Baby Matrix!

 Who else helped pave the way for a Time cover and the creation of an International Childfree Day?